eoas-ubc/eoas-ubc.github.io/docs/crs-dsci100.md

 * Student-facing [GitHub repository](https://github.com/ubc-dsci/dsci-100-student) for the existing "R" version of the course.
 * Summary of [selected details](crs-dsci100-details.md) about the Course's Learning Outcomes (CLO's), topics and tools.

+## Role in EOAS curriculum

+Not required but likely to become an acceptible first exposure to programming and statistics.